-My initial symptom was a tiny pain (feel like pins & needles) from my lower abdomen, it only last a couple of seconds, it came and went.
-I was a healthy, active mum filled with energy and a busy life style.
+My initial symptom involved a tiny pain – like pins and needles – from my lower abdomen.
+It only lasted a couple of seconds, and it came and went.
+I was a healthy, active mum full of energy and enjoyed a busy lifestyle.

-This discomfort did not stopping me from doing anything including my regular active sport – badminton.
-I ignored this tiny pain didn’t think it was a sign of a disease until one year later, during my long Christmas break, planning to spend some lovely time with my kids, and pampering at the same time.
-I decided to go to check it out.
+This discomfort did not stop me from doing my favourite things, including playing badminton regularly.
+I ignored this tiny pain and didn’t think it was a sign of a disease until one year later during my long Christmas break.
+I was planning to spend some lovely time with my kids, and pampering at the same time so I decided to have it checked out.

-The ultrasound picked up some abnormality from my abdomen – it showed cystic masses in both ovaries.
+The ultrasound picked up some abnormality from my abdomen – showing cystic masses in both ovaries.
 The blood test results showed three out of the four tumour markers were elevated.
-The diagnostic was treated as ovarian cancer.
-I had debulking surgery where it was found that I had stage 3 pseudomyxoma peritonei (PMP).
+The diagnosis was treated as ovarian cancer.
+I had debulking surgery where it was found that I had stage three Pseudomyxoma peritonei (PMP).

-I then had further cytoreductive surgery, I was so lucky that the surgery was performed by Prof. David Morris who is one of the world expert in this procedure.
-I was given HIPEC¹ during the operation and EPIC² after the operation for one week.
-I had post surgery complication by a chyle fistula.
-I was treated with octreotide and total parenteral nutrition (TPN) throughout the periods at the hospital, I was at the hospital for 5.5 weeks.
-The operation left me with a stoma, I had a reversal after 5 months.
+I then had further cytoreductive surgery.
+I was so fortunate that the surgery was performed by Professor David Morris – an internationally recognised surgical oncologist and a leader in major liver cancer and peritoneal surface malignancy surgeries – based at St George Hospital in Kogarah NSW (Australia).
+I was given HIPEC¹ during the operation and EPIC² for one week after the operation.
+Unfortunately, I had post surgery complications from a chyle fistula.
+I was treated with octreotide and total parenteral nutrition (TPN) for five and a half weeks in hospital.
+The operation left me with a stoma which I had a reversal after five months.

-Emotionally, I was affected every time I faced my children, particularly my son who has Autism.
-He relied on my care.
-For support, I turned to my family and colleagues from work, community nurses.
+I was very emotional every time I thought about my children, particularly my son who is autistic and relied on my constant care every day.
+For support, I turned to my family, colleagues from work and community nurses.
 Most importantly, I found Kay and she introduced me to the PMP support group.
-This group had given a strong support during my darkest time!
+This group has given me strength, hope, encouragement and perseverance during my darkest times.

-My health is fantastic now, I’ve returned to my normal life and be surrounded by families and friends.
-I was able to get back to my regular favourite sport – badminton – and I went back to work just four weeks after my stoma reversal operation.
+Fast forward to today, my health is fantastic now, I’ve returned to my normal life surrounded by family and friends.
+I resumed playing badminton regularly and I went back to work just four weeks after my stoma reversal operation.

 If there are three things that I would share with fellow patients, they are:

-- Talk to the PMP support group, they will spiritually assist you and build up your hope – you are not alone
+- Talk to the PMP support group, they will give you hope and emotional support so you don’t have to face this alone.

 HIPEC